Cost Comparison

 Cost Tiers by State

-The following table categorizes states based on the general cost trends observed in healthcare education and licensing.
+The following table categorizes states into tiers based on their general affordability for becoming a licensed acupuncturist, reflecting trends in healthcare training costs.

 Bottom Line